Shredded plastic packaging

 To break plastic polymer chains, we must cleave stable carbon-carbon bonds.
 The options are to use high temperature and pressure or to use catalysts.
-Through hundreds of experiments, we’ve identified a catalyst that cuts open polymer chains to trigger a smart chain reaction—at merely atmospheric pressure and a temperature that a water boiler can handle.
-Once the polymer is broken into pieces with fewer than 10 carbon atoms, oxygen from the air adds to the chain and forms valuable organic acid species that can be harvested, purified, and used to make products we love.
+Through hundreds of experiments, we’ve identified a combination of reaction conditions that enables the polymer to be broken into lower molecular weight species and oxygenate the terminals, forming valuable organic acid compounds that can be harvested, purified, and used to make products we love.

 The world's first chemical intermediates made from plastic waste

-Products created from our process are succinic acid, glutaric acid, adipic acid, pimelic acid, suberic acid, and azelaic acid.
+Products created from our process include succinic acid, glutaric acid, adipic acid, pimelic acid, suberic acid, and azelaic acid.
 These are the first chemical intermediates made from post-consumer waste!
-Today's intermediates are produced using petroleum, and they’re essential in the production of textiles and materials.
+Today's intermediates are produced using petroleum, and they’re essential in the production of performance materials, solvents, coatings, and more.
 Our innovation unlocks the potential of using plastic waste to replace oil as a resource for sustainable supply chains.